-MN activity in the human brain.
+Repetition suppression paradigms have been considered a "gold standard" non-invasive method for measuring MN activity in the human brain.
 However, evidence has been mixed, in part due to critical differences in the application of the criteria necessary to infer MN activity.
 This has limited the degree to which the presence or absence of MN activity can reliably be inferred.
 To this end, we rigorously applied the previously defined criteria necessary to demonstrate MN activity against a well-validated fMRI RS paradigm and tested for regions with mirror properties using a previously adopted univariate approach, and then subjected our criteria to a novel multivariate approach (MVPA).
 Univariate whole brain analysis revealed shared spatial convergence during observed and executed action and uni-modal RS within the SMA.
 However, no regions showed evidence of cross-modal RS, or both uni-modal RS and cross-modal RS, which would have been necessary to indicate MN activity.

 In other words, when rigorously applying the necessary criteria for inferring MN activity, we failed to find evidence for regions with mirror properties in the human brain, using traditional univariate analysis.
 In contrast, MVPA revealed a region along the aIPS that met all three criteria for MN activity, suggesting that MVPA may provide a more sensitive technique for analysing RS data than univariate approaches.
-In the context of previously mixed findings, we argue that these findings question the sensitivity of RS paradigms of the type that have been adopted here, and in seminal works,
+In the context of previously mixed findings, we argue that these findings question the sensitivity of RS paradigms of the type that have been adopted here, and in seminal works, for reliably detecting MN activity when rigorously applying the requisite criteria in conjunction with univariate analysis.
+Short of increasing sample sizes substantially, we recommend that future studies using RS paradigms to investigate MNs consider the use of MVPA.

-4.1 | Overlap between action observation and execution
+4.1.
+Overlap between action observation and execution

-As expected, our analysis testing for common areas of increased BOLD signal during both action observation and action execution revealed both contralateral and ipsilateral motor areas, including IFG, middle/superior frontal gyri, pre/ postcentral gyri, inferior and posterior areas of the parietal lobe, as well as the cerebellum.
+As expected, our analysis testing for common areas of increased BOLD signal during both action observation and action execution revealed both contralateral and ipsilateral motor areas, including IFG, middle/superior frontal gyri, pre/postcentral gyri, inferior and posterior areas of the parietal lobe, as well as the cerebellum.
 We further observed overlap in visual areas, including the primary visual cortex.
-These findings support the well-documented bilateral overlap in the neural response during both action observation and execution (Caspers, Zilles, Laird, & Eickhoff, 2010; Gazzola & Keysers, 2008; Molenberghs et al., 2012).
-Importantly, given that these effects were obtained at both the group level and at the individual level, we can be confident that the experimental design led to reliable BOLD signal increases in key visuomotor areas, which was a pre-requisite for subsequent analyses testing for uni-modal RS and/or cross-modal RS within these regions.
+These findings support the well documented bilateral overlap in the neural response during both action observation and execution (Caspers et al., 2010; Gazzola & Keysers, 2009; Molenberghs et al., 2012).
+Importantly, given that these effects were obtained at both the group level and at the individual level, we can be confident that the experimental design led to reliable BOLD signal increases in key visuomotor areas, which was a prerequisite for subsequent analyses testing for uni-modal RS and/or cross-modal RS within these regions.